axelarnetwork/arcs/ARCs/ARC-12.md

 The event verifier will use the service registry to determine which verifiers support given chain.
 The existing chain names will be reused, which means all verifiers that support chain X for GMP also support chain X for event verification.

-## Future Work

-Potential planned follow-ups to this ARC.

-## References

-Citations or resources used in creating this ARC.

 ## Changelog

 Chronological log of changes to this ARC.